#1 Alternative to Meta Workplace.

 Conclusion

 In summary, modern intranet solutions and employee apps have replaced the notion of intranets as clunky knowledge databases.
-Employee apps offer enhanced reach, engagement, and usability, making them a compelling choice for organizations, particularly those with a significant number of frontline employees.
+Employee apps offer enhanced reach, engagement, and usability, making them a compelling choice for organisations, particularly those with a significant number of frontline employees.

 Intranet or employee app - which is best for your company?